Syria talks end first round, government not committed to return

 "They didn't tell me that they are thinking of not coming.
 On the contrary, they said that they would come but they needed to check with their capital," Brahimi told a news conference.

-Brahimi listed 10 simple points that he felt the two sides agreed on in the talks and said he thought there was more common ground than the sides recognised.
+Brahimi listed 10 simple points that he felt the two sides agreed on in the talks and said he thought there was more common ground than the sides recognized.

 But neither side has budged an inch from their main positions: the opposition wants the talks to focus on a transitional administration it says will remove Assad from power; the government wants to talk about fighting "terrorism" - a word it uses to refer to all its armed foes.

-"Progress is very slow indeed, but the sides have engaged in an acceptable manner," Brahimi said.
+"Progress is very slow indeed, but the sides have engaged in an acceptible manner," Brahimi said.

 Syrian Foreign Minister Walid al-Moualem blamed the lack of tangible results on what he called the immaturity and narrow composition of the opposition delegation and their "threats to implode" the talks, as well as blatant U.S. interference.